AlexiusItaly/ImperivmLauncher/README.md

 Imperivm Launcher is a free utility developed by **AlexiusItaly** to improve the experience of **Imperivm: Great Battles of Rome** on modern Windows systems.

-The launcher was created for the Imperivm community with the goal of simplifying common fixes, automating configuration tasks, improving compatibility, and providing useful diagnostic tools for players.
+The launcher was created for the Imperivm community to simplify common fixes, automate technical configurations, improve compatibility, and provide useful diagnostic tools for players.

 This project is an unofficial community tool and does not claim ownership of Imperivm or any related intellectual property.

 ## Main Features

+* One-click game optimization that automatically applies:

-* One-click installation of the **4GB Large Address Aware (LAA) Patch**.
+  * The **4GB Large Address Aware (LAA) Patch** when required.
-* Automatic installation of the **DirectMusic / Audio Fix** libraries.
+  * The **DirectMusic / Audio Fix** files required by some modern Windows systems.
-* Real-time RAM monitoring while the game is running.
+* Real-time monitoring of Imperivm's memory consumption.
+* Visual display of the remaining memory available before reaching the game's practical memory limit.
-* Optional in-game RAM overlay.
+* Optional in-game memory overlay.
-* Automatic warnings when memory usage approaches critical limits.
+* Automatic warnings when the game approaches critical memory usage levels.
 * Automatic crash diagnosis based on generated log files.
 * Detection of common issues such as: